Ironwally/threema-matrix-client-with-SpringBoot/README.md

 ## Usage
 - First create a `.env` file in the main directory.
 Here you will put all configuration like: the *matrix-hostname* and *roomid*.
 - To send a message to a room find the room ID in the *room settings* under *advanced*.
 Then set `MATRIX_ROOM_ID=theMatrixRoomID` in the .env file.
-Now run the `matrixConnectionAndSendMessage` test
+Now you can run the tests

 ## Local host name (matrix.local)
 The Matrix homeserver is configured with server_name `matrix.local`.
 Your OS will not resolve this automatically.